rowenarono95/Quotes/README.md

 # Quotes

 ## Description
-This application allows users to read throught the provided quotes, upvote them if they are inspirational or downvote them if they are terrible.
-They also create their own quotes and delete quotes if they deem not necessary.
+This is an app where users can create quotes and have those quotes voted on whether they are terrible or are inspirational and also able to delete a quote if done with it.

 ## Versioning

- Iquote-V1.0
+ Quote-V1.0

 ## Author